Digital Identity in Germany: Market Status, Trends, and Regulations

 Another interesting challenge in Germany is the Chaos Computer club.
 Although they have an important role of pointing out vulnerabilities, they may be overstepping, by always attacking new services such as the most recent COVID-19 tracking app (PEEP-something) endorsed by Angela Merkel’s government, and always making them look bad, even for the most minor challenges.
 It is also strange that they do not do the same with the social media.

 There are many regulations in place, especially in the financial sector.
 The purpose of the regulations are to protect individuals and society.
-GDPR (General Data Protection Regulation / DS GVO Dateschutzgrundverordnung) should be familiar to most of us now, and regulates how organizations are allowed to collect, store and use personal information about individuals.
+GDPR (General Data Protection Regulation / DS GVO Datenschutzgrundverordnung) should be familiar to most of us now, and regulates how organizations are allowed to collect, store and use personal information about individuals.

-Less known by the general population is the AMLD (Anti-Money Laundering Directive / GWG Geldwäschegesetz), which is in place to prevent money laundering (it is important to remember that the AMLD is in place to prevent terrorism and slavery among others).
+Less known by the general population is the AMLD (Anti-Money Laundering Directive / GWG Geldwäschegesetz), which is in place to prevent money laundering.
+It is important to remember that AML (Anti-Money Laundering) compliance and requirements are designed to prevent not only financial crime, but also terrorism, slavery, and other serious offences.
 Because of the AMLD, financial institutions must know the identity of their customers, as well as monitoring the behavior for suspicious activity, for example transferring large amounts of money to certain countries.
+These requirements have become even more stringent under the Sixth Anti-Money Laundering Directive (6AMLD), which introduced clearer definitions of criminal liability and expanded the list of predicate offences across the EU.
+That said, you may want to learn about what 6AMLD is.
+Visit our page for more details.

 One of the implications of AMLD is the challenge for onboarding customers digitally, meaning you do not meet them physically.
 Traditionally, when signing up for a bank account, you would have to visit a bank branch, and provide physical identity papers, which will be checked by an employee.
 In the digital world, there is an increasing requirement for doing this digitally, without any human interaction.
 For banks this means saving time and money as well as achieving greater geographic reach of customers.
 For the individual this means that they do not need to travel and can sign up a lot faster.

 In the Battle to On-Board Report, we asked consumers about their experiences with online financial services.
 One of the major findings was that almost 4 out of 10 consumers have abandoned an online banking application.
 The main reasons are that takes too much time, it requires too much information, you have to provide physical information and that the language is confusing.
 The numbers and reasons were pretty consistent in the six countries where we conducted the research: United Kingdom, Germany, Netherlands, Norway, Sweden, Finland.
+These findings highlight the importance of balancing convenience, clarity, and trust when offering digital onboarding services, and show the real-world consequences of poor customer onboarding, including lost customers and missed business opportunities.

 When asked about digital identity, about 31% of Germans responded that they have a digital identity (compared to over 61% in the Netherlands and over 91% in Sweden).
 Which is interesting, since there is very low usage.